Squiddymabob/Squiddymabob/README.md

 #### 🏒 I’m currently working on a [React application](https://github.com/Squiddymabob/nhl-app) that presents NHL scores and team data, as well as supporting the Bruins during the Stanley Cup playoffs.

-📚 I'm also working on my first novel.
+📚 I'm also working on a novel.

 ## 💻 Technologies I Currently Work With